Generic Name: benztropine (BENZ-troe-peen)

 - Take benztropine tablets by mouth with food or after finishing meals.

-- Benztropine tablets is best taken at bedtime.
+- Benztropine tablets are best taken at bedtime.
 However, it is sometimes given in 2 to 4 daily doses.

 - If you miss a dose of benztropine tablets, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.